-The best meal replacement bars
+Best meal replacement bars

 Meal replacement bars we recommend

-Our take: For those who seek a nutritious plant-based meal replacement bar with only 360 calories, this non-GMO product is worth considering.
+What you need to know: For those who seek a nutritious plant-based meal replacement bar with only 360 calories, this non-GMO product is worth considering.

-What we like: Non-soy, plant-based protein sources.
-Good variety of flavors.
-At least 70% natural/organic content.
-Ingredients include “super fruits” and fiber-rich greens.
+What you’ll love: This bar is made of nonsoy plant-based protein sources.
+There is a good variety of flavors, and it contains 70% natural/organic content.
+The ingredients include super fruits and fiber-rich greens.

-What we dislike: Expensive price point.
-Contains wheat derivative, not entirely gluten-free.
+What you should consider: It’s a bit expensive and contains a wheat derivative, so it’s not entirely gluten-free.

 Where to buy: Sold by Amazon

-ZonePerfect’s Classic Protein Bar
+ZonePerfect Classic Protein Bar

-Our take: This bargain-priced bar is packed with protein and vitamins, with a texture that should appeal to both children and adults.
+What you need to know: This bargain-priced bar is packed with protein and vitamins, with a texture that should appeal to both children and adults.

-What we like: Contains no artificial sweeteners but still low calorie.
-Chocolate and marshmallow flavor profile.
-Nutritious between-meal snack.
-Affordable price point.
+What you’ll love: It contains no artificial sweeteners but is still low-calorie.
+It has a decadent chocolate and marshmallow flavor profile.

-What we dislike: Calorie count (240) is surprisingly low, may not satisfy hunger.
-Limited flavor selection.
+What you should consider: The calorie count (240) is surprisingly low and may not satisfy hunger.
+The flavor selection is also a bit limited.

 Where to buy: Sold by Amazon